aremmell/libbal/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=aremmell_libbal&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=aremmell_libbal)

 `libbal`: a lightweight, portable C17/C++20 abstraction layer for Berkeley Sockets, complete with asynchronous I/O and *no third-party depdendencies*.

+# UPDATE December 2023

+I have let this project slip as I got sidetracked with a few other things, but I intend fully to return to this in the new year and polish it up/stamp it for release.

 # UPDATE October 2023